-Along the way, I continued to photograph, wrote the first book in a trilogy of epic novels (currently working on the second), and also picked up on-and-off practices in wood sculpture and porcelain pottery.
+Along the way, I continued to photograph, wrote an epic novel on the theme of the evolution of intelligence in human life.
+And also picked up on-and-off practices in wood sculpture and porcelain pottery.

-In recent years I have returned my focus to water, concentrating on its various forms as I come across them – snow, ice, rain, stream, sea, mist, steam, fog, cloud - and, specifically in the last year, the Pacific Ocean from the Mendocino Headlands.
+In recent years, I have returned my focus to water, concentrating on its various forms as I come across them – snow, ice, rain, stream, sea, mist, steam, fog, cloud - and, in the last four years, the Pacific Ocean from the Mendocino Headlands.

-These water photographs are the culmination of forty-five years of living surrounded by art, thirty years of photographic practice, and twenty-five years in conscious consideration of the human experience to the post-doctoral level.
+The photographs are the culmination of forty-eight years of living surrounded by art, thirty-five years of photographic practice, and thirty years in conscious focused consideration of the human experience to the post-doctoral level.